mdarmaan6204/DevTinder/notes.md

     }
     });

-- Here returned user is the before one --> const user = await User.findByIdAndUpdate({_id : userId} , data)
+- Here returned user is the before const user = await User.findByIdAndUpdate({_id : userId} , data)

-- To get the updated user -->
+- To get the updated u
     const user = await User.findByIdAndUpdate({_id : userId} , data , {returnDocument : "after"})

-- We can also but before in place of after to get before updation data , and it is by default -->
+- We can also but before in place of after to get before updation data , and it is by defa

 - If we add extra data which is not in the schema then API will ignore that data